oyangetheresa-spec/thessy-travels/content/about.md

 ---

 ### 🤝 Let’s Build the Future
-The Technical Host isn't just about software—it's about **freedom**.
+The Technical Host isn't just about software it's about **freedom**.
 Freedom from the manual labor of hosting, and the financial freedom that comes from a perfectly optimized system.

 [**View My Current Software Stack**](/software/) | [**Get in Touch**](/contact/)